Freddyreza53/example-ui-builder-rest-component/article.md

 <img src="images/State_4.png" alt="adding an on-change event listener to the input element" />

-> Note: If you're used to React, you might expect to have to spread state when passing it to the updateState() function, in order to avoid losing any other properties of the state object.
-Here, though, the updateState() function will only change the values of the properties you provide it, so spreading state is not necessary.
+> Note: If you're used to React, you might expect to have to spread state when passing it to the updateState() function.
+With snabbdomm, however, the updateState() function will only change the values of the properties you provide it, and doesn't require you to create a new object reference manually, so spreading state is not necessary.

 Unlike the `onChange` property of React, our `on-change` function will fire only when we press enter or the input loses focus.
 If you'd like your component to update on every keystroke, use `on-keyup`.